 Variance loci analysis (VLA)

 Our (VLA) approach addresses these issues and has superior performance for binary traits while also performing well for quantitative or Gaussian phenotypes.
-VLA takes an additive perspective but, instead of testing the non-zero slope of the stage-2 regression line as with DLM, fits a one-sided curve and tests its upwardness (Figure 1b, red solid line).
-For binary phenotypes, VLA provides better control of type 1 errors than other tests because, when alleles have no GxE effect on the phenotype, the fitted curve in the second stage tend to be flat or bend downward (Figure 1c, solid red line).
-For Gaussian phenotypes, VLA’s upwardness test retains power under a weak environmental main effect and can detect pure GxE candidates (Figure 1d, solid red line).
+VLA takes an additive perspective but, instead of testing the non-zero slope of the stage-2 regression line as with DLM, fits a curve and tests its upwardness (Figure 1c and 1d , red solid line).
+For binary phenotypes, VLA provides better control of type 1 errors than other tests because, when alleles have no GxE effect on the phenotype, the fitted curve in the second stage tend to be flat or bend downward (Figure 1b, solid red line).
+For Gaussian phenotypes, VLA’s upwardness test retains power under a weak environmental main effect and can detect pure GxE candidates (Figure 1e and 1f, solid red line).

-However, the upwardness test alone lacks power for detecting true candidate SNPs for binary traits when a GxE does exist (Figure 3a) because binary phenotypes gloss over the underlying quantitative risk leading up to the binary event.
+However, the upwardness test alone lacks power for detecting true candidate SNPs for binary traits when a GxE does exist because the trait gloss over the underlying quantitative risk leading up to the binary event.
 The gradient of underlying risk can be reconstructed to some extent as residuals by regressing the binary phenotype on a covariate such as age.
 The residual is a quantitative representation of the underlying risk contributed by the genome, exposome, and GxEs.
 With well-chosen covariates, the residuals can be nearly Gaussian.
 By replacing a binary phenotype with its residualized risk, the upwardness test can detect variance loci involved in GxEs.
-Good covariates should be non-confounding yet predictive, for example, age and sex, which are neither heritable (not considering the Y-chromosome) nor determined by the exposome (i.e., non-confounding) but are strong determinants of diseases (i.e., predictive).
-A confounding covariate in a model could be useful but may bias the VLA results toward null as a mediator or create spurious genome and exposome effects as a collider (Aschard et al. 2015).
+Good covariates should be non-confounding yet predictive, for example, age and age2 are neither heritable nor determined by the exposome (i.e., non-confounding) but are strong determinants of diseases (i.e., predictive).
+A confounding covariate could still be useful but may bias the VLA results toward null as a mediator or create spurious genome and exposome effects as a collider (Aschard et al. 2015).
 A non-predictive covariate, while not affecting the type 1 error, does not help reveal the fine gradient of underlying risk required to recover the power to detect variance loci.

 Application of VLA